 Aside from these, other credit scoring algorithms may consider other factors to arrive at the same conclusion.

-A credit score is a numerical measurement of one’s credit rating, which is determined by the individual’s credit history, and it is typically ranged between 300 and 900.
-A credit report is a compilation of information that reflects an individual’s financial health, and it can be viewed digitally.
+A. A credit score is a numerical measurement of one’s credit rating, which is determined by the individual’s credit history and typically ranges between 300 and 900.
+A credit report is a compilation of information that reflects an individual’s financial health and can be viewed digitally.